 • Connection with friends, neighbors, and supporters

-Your full-day registration includes cart, range balls, lunch, dinner, and prizes!
+Your full-day registration includes golf, cart, range balls, lunch, dinner, and prizes!

 Best of all—every dollar raised supports Kettle Moraine students!
 Proceeds help fund: